timayres/3DL_scripts/README.md

 ###Filters
 Not all MeshLab filters have been implemented yet, however a useful subset has.
 It's reasonably straightforward to add additional filters, so it you need something extra please send a request!
 Currently the best documentation on implemented filters and their usage is the code itself.

-mlx.bsh uses a few abbreviations to shorten names for common words:
+mlx.bsh uses a few abbreviations to shorten names for common terms:
 - V = vertex, vertexes, vertices
 - E = edge, edges
 - F = face, faces, facets